-While differences exist among the Company's businesses, on an overall basis, demand for the Company's products, software and services increased in 2015 as compared to 2014 resulting in aggregate year-over-year sales growth from existing businesses of 2.5%.
+On an overall basis, demand for the Company's products, software and services increased in 2015 as compared to 2014 resulting in aggregate year-over-year sales growth from existing businesses of 2.5%.
 This increase was more than offset by the adverse effect of a stronger U.S. dollar, which reduced reported sales by 5.0% and resulted in a 2.5% aggregate year-over-year sales decline.
 Sales of acquired businesses, net of dispositions, had a negligible impact on year-over-year revenue growth.
 The Company's continued investments in sales growth initiatives and the other business-specific factors discussed below contributed to the year-over-year increase in sales from existing businesses.
-Geographically, year-over-year sales growth rates from existing businesses were led primarily by developed markets.
+Geographically, year-over-year sales growth from existing businesses was led primarily by developed markets.
 Sales from existing businesses in developed markets grew at a low-single digit rate in 2015 as compared to 2014 led by growth in North America and Western Europe.
 Sales growth rates from existing businesses in high-growth markets were essentially flat in 2015 as compared to 2014.